Common octopus

-The common octopus (Octopus vulgaris) is a mollusc belonging to the class Cephalopoda.
+The common octopus (Octopus vulgaris) is a mollusk belonging to the class Cephalopoda.
 Octopus vulgaris is one of the most studied of all octopus species, and also one of the most intelligent.
-It ranges from the eastern Atlantic, extends from the Mediterranean Sea and the southern coast of England, to the southern coast of South Africa.
+It ranges from the eastern Atlantic, extends from the Mediterranean Sea, Black sea and the southern coast of England, to the southern coast of South Africa.
 It also occurs off the Azores, Canary Islands, and Cape Verde Islands.
 The species is also common in the Western Atlantic.
-The common octopus hunts at dusk.
-Crabs, crayfish, and bivalve molluscs (two-shelled, such as cockles) are preferred, although the octopus eats almost anything it can catch.
-It is able to change colour to blend in with its surroundings, and is able to jump upon any unwary prey that strays across its path.
-Using its beak, it is able to break into the shells of shelled molluscs.
-Training experiments have shown the common octopus can distinguish the brightness, size, shape, and horizontal or vertical orientation of objects.

 Characteristics

 Octopus vulgaris grows to 25 cm in mantle length with arms up to 1 m long.
 It lives for 1–2 years and may weigh up to 20 lb.
 Mating may become cannibalistic.
 O. vulgaris is caught by bottom trawls on a huge scale off the northwestern coast of Africa.
 More than 20000 tonne are harvested annually.

 The common octopus hunts at dusk.
-Crabs, crayfish, and bivalve molluscs (such as cockles) are preferred, although the octopus eats almost anything it can catch.
+Crabs, crayfish, and bivalve mollusks (such as cockles) are preferred, although the octopus eats almost anything it can catch.
 It is able to change colour to blend in with its surroundings, and is able to jump upon any unwary prey that strays across its path.
-Using its beak, it is able to break into the shells of shelled molluscs.
+Using its beak, it is able to break into the shells of shelled mollusks.
 It also possesses venom to subdue its prey.

 They have evolved to have large nervous systems and brains.
 An individual has about 500 million neurons in its body, almost comparable to dogs.
 They are intelligent enough to distinguish brightness, navigate mazes, recognize individual people, learn how to unscrew a jar or raid lobster traps.
 They have also been observed keeping "gardens", in which they collect various marine plant life and algae, alongside collections of shells and rocks; this behavior may have inspired the 1969 Beatles title, "Octopus' Garden".
 O. vulgaris was the first invertebrate animal protected by the Animals (Scientific Procedures) Act 1986 in the UK.
+Training experiments have shown the common octopus can distinguish the brightness, size, shape, and horizontal or vertical orientation of objects.